Finding the best CRM for your business7 Feb 2022

 Some common features/benefits businesses use

-I thought it might be a good idea, for those of you who are just starting your CRM search, to give a short list of a few of the features that our customers find the most useful.
+I thought it might be a good idea, for those of you who are just starting your CRM search, to give you a shortlist of some of the features that our customers find the most useful.

-These aren’t elements to incorporate into your processes, but rather additional elements you may not have thought of…just to give you a few ideas on what you can do with CRM:
+These aren’t elements to incorporate into your processes, but rather additional elements you may not have thought of…just to give you a few ideas on what you can do with a good CRM solution:

 - Permissions – decide who can see and edit which records or fields, how will sharing work between people and departments, and who needs to be able to access the settings/admin areas.

-- Customisation – think about field names, adding new fields, module names, emails and PDF templates, attachments and documents, etc. The system should evolve to fit your business, not the other way around.
+- Customisation – think about field names, adding new fields, module names, emails and PDF templates, attachments and documents.
+The system should evolve to fit your business, not the other way around.

-- Integrations – will you need to bring your emails into the system, what about contacts or calendar sharing, do you have forms on your website that need to come into your CRM, should you integrate with your accounting system, do you need offline data submission, and so on.
+- Integrations – will you need to bring your emails into the system, what about contacts or calendar sharing, do you have forms on your website that need to come into your CRM system, should you integrate with your accounting system, do you need offline data submission.
+There is a lot to consider when i comes to integrations!

-- Automation – do you have elements of your process that could be automated, think about things like sending email follow ups, creating tasks, updating information, sending reminders, etc
+- Automation – do you have elements of your process that could be automated, think about things like sending email follow ups, creating tasks, updating information, sending reminders.
+Anything boring and repetative that your team have to do…you might be able to automate it!

 And that’s just some of the more common benefits our customers get out of OpenCRM.
-There are so many more little things that you can switch on (or off) to make the system the best for your business.
+There are so many more little things that you can switch on (or off) to make the system best fit your business.

 Start your Search: building your initial comparison list